 - St. Ann’s High School of St. Ann’s Infant and Maternity Home

 Stone Ridge School of the Sacred Heart administers their own placement test.
 Please refer to their website for details:

 Registering for the SSAT

 Please find information on registering for the Upper Level SSAT test here.
 The SSAT is administered at private high schools on select Saturdays, not at HTS.
+There is also an option to take the test from home.
 Here is the “at a glance” page for the Upper School SSAT.

 DC & Maryland Knights of Columbus Charities

 Maryland & DC Knights of Columbus Charities: the charitable arm of the District of Columbia Knights of Columbus State Council, annually awards scholarships to be used for students going into the 9th, 10th, 11th, and 12th grades.
 Applicants must be residents of the District of Columbia and be attending or will attend, a private Catholic secondary school.
 Apply here.
 Details on the Knights of Columbus scholarship for Maryland residents may be found at https://kofc-md.org/high-school-scholarships/.

 The Lands’ End School Starboard Scholarship